lexie-crypto/lexie-website-main/walletcontextold.md

   // Auto-initialize Railgun when wallet connects (only if not already initialized) useEffect(() => {
-    // 🛡️ CRITICAL: Don't auto-initialize if returning user modal is open if (showReturningUserChainModal) {
-      console.log('[Railgun Init] ⏸️ Waiting for returning user to select chain before auto-initializing');
-      return;
-    }

     // 🛡️ Prevent force reinitialization if already initialized if (isRailgunInitialized) {
       console.log('✅ Railgun already initialized for:', address);

       // 🎯 FIXED: Don't auto-resume polling - let useBalances hook control when to poll console.log('⏸️ Providers remain paused - will resume only when balance refresh needed');
       return;